HarlemSquirrel/HarlemSquirrel.github.io/_posts/2016-01-29-nyc-farmers-market-cli-gem.markdown

 I spent a good deal of time testing my CLI and looking for places to clean up my code.
 I remembered the mantra "commit early and often" and so I did!
 I have 18 commits as of the writing of this post.
 I tried to use `\n` for new lines and `\t` for tabs instead of using `puts ""` or `puts "    "` where I could.
 I tried to move my fancy printing code to methods instead of having that done right in the `case` statement to keep that as dry as possible.
 I started by displaying the possible commands at every run of my loop but then realized that was too messy as I added commands so I moved that to a help command and the `puts` code to it's own method.

 I really learned quite a lot here and it was really fun!
-I am next going to work on getting my gem published and making a walkthrough video.
+I am next going to work on getting my gem published and making a walk-through video.
 I will post the video here when it's live.

 [nyc-farmers-market-api]: https://dev.socrata.com/foundry/data.cityofnewyork.us/cw3p-q2v6
 [learn-verified]: https://learn.co/verified